01 of 09

 Beach Destination for Adventures - Taiwan's Penghu Archipelago

 "Taiwan's spectacular Penghu Archipelago contains over 50 picturesque islands.
 Located just north of the equator, Penghu is the perfect spring/fall tropical escape with clear blue skies overhead and sparkling golden beaches underfoot.
-Warm turquoise waters guarded by steep basalt cliffs and rimmed by white sand beaches are home to abundant coral, shells, and various ocean creatures.
+Warm turquoise waters guarded by steep basalt cliffs and rimmed by white sand beaches are home to abundant coral, shells, and numerous ocean creatures.
 Due to its strategic military location in southeast Asia, foreign travel to Penghu has only been recently allowed.
-As a result the people of Penghu have maintained their traditional ocean based way of life." says Dave Anderson of LittlePo Adventures, a relatively new company that offers kayaking and other tours in this region.
+As a result the people of Penghu have maintained their traditional ocean based way of life." says Dave Anderson of LittlePo Adventures, a travel company that offers kayaking and other tours in the Penghu region.

 07 of 09